gaborvecsei/YouTube-Live-Stream-Docker/README.md

     - `git clone https://github.com/gaborvecsei/YouTube-Live-Stream-Docker.git`
     - go inside the folder `cd Youtube-Live-Stream-Docker`
 #### Configure App
-1. Run `sudo ./base_docker_image/build_base.sh` to build the base image for the other Docker images
+1. `cd base_docker_image` then `sudo ./build_base.sh` to build the base image for the other Docker images
 2. Edit `docker-compose.yml`
     - Change `YOUTUBE_LIVE_KEY` to your personal youtube live stream key which you can find at `https://www.youtube.com/live_dashboard`
     - Under `devices` change the host mapping if necessary.
 (By default it uses the `video0`).
         - For example if you'd like to use `video1` device than change it to: `/dev/video1:/dev/video0`
 3. Whitelist device MAC addresses
-    - Inside `master_app_image/code/start_app.py` edit the variable: `STOP_WHEN_PRESENT_MAC_DICT`
+    - Edit `master_app_image/code/whitelisted_devices.csv`
-    - This dict is responsible for keeping safe mac addresses, so when this device is present based on `arp-scan` or `nmap` we know, we can shut down the stream
+      - This file is responsible for keeping safe MAC addresses, so when this device is present based on `arp-scan` or `nmap` we know, we can shut down the stream
 4. YouTube Private Settings
     - Don't forget to set yout live stream to `private` at [YouTube Live Dashboard](https://www.youtube.com/live_dashboard)